Recommendation Systems (9): Multi-Task Learning and Multi-Objective Optimization

 | Ads | CTR, CVR, cost per acquisition, lifetime value |

 These metrics are correlated but distinct.
-The job of an MTL model is to exploit the correlation (clicks teach the conversion head about user intent) without letting one objective dominate.
+The job of an MTL model is to exploit the correlation (clicks inform the conversion head about user intent) without letting one objective dominate.

 - Training labels exist only on clicked items — you can only observe a buy after a click.